 This recipe for Instant Pot chuck roast is quick and easy to prepare, and is sure to become your new favorite one-pot dinner.
 Cooking chuck roast in an Instant Pot gives you fall-apart tender beef and tasty vegetables in a fraction of the time a traditional slow-cooked pot roast would take to cook.

 Why you’ll love this recipe

 Chuck roast cooked right is a tasty dish and no mistake.
 However, it can be tricky to cook it right if you are not sure what you are doing.
 One of the easiest and most fool-proof ways to cook it I have found is this recipe for Instant Pot chuck roast recipe.

-Cooking a chuck roast in an Instant Pot (or other electric pressure cooker) is such a great option because you get that delicious melt-in-the-mouth slow-cooked style beef roast made in a fraction of the time it would normally take to cook.
-Plus the vegetables are cooked in with the meat, and you can make gravy too, making this the ultimate one-pot dinner.
+Cooking a chuck roast in an Instant Pot (or another electric pressure cooker) is such a great option because you get that delicious melt-in-the-mouth slow-cooked style beef roast made in a fraction of the time it would normally take to cook.
+Plus, the vegetables are cooked in with the meat, and you can make gravy too, making this the ultimate one-pot dinner.

 p.s.
 If you have more time on your hands, chuck roast is perfect for making a traditional pot roast in a slow cooker, check out my slow cooker pot roast recipe.